History of the Internet in Russia

 The Russian internet (also known as the runet) is a part of the Internet with its main content in Russian.
 According to data from August 2019 and studies conducted by W3Techs, 6.5% of the 10 million most popular Internet sites in the world use Russian.
-In 2013, according to these studies, the Russian language became the second most popular on the Internet after English.
+In 2013, according to these studies, the Russian language became the second most used on the Internet after English.